jeffgillan/metashape_hpc/README.md

 Image Matching - GPU Distributed
 Align Photos - CPU distributed but final merging (60-100%) is on one node Optimize Alignment - CPU - cannot be distributed
+Build Depth Maps - GPU distributed
+Build Point Cloud - CPU distributed but final merging (60-100%) is on one node

 <br/>